pytorch/pytorch.github.io/_posts/2025-04-28-accelerating-training-float8-rowwise-crusoe.md

 author: Meta and Crusoe
 ---

-**Meta**: Less Wright, Hamid Shojanazeri, Vasiliy Kuznetsov, Daniel Vega-Myhre, Gokul Nadathur, Will Constable, Tianyu Liu, Tristan Rice, Driss Guessous, Josh Fromm, Luca Wehrstedt, Jiecao Yu, Sandeep Parab
+**Meta**: Less Wright, Hamid Shojanazeri, Vasiliy Kuznetsov, Daniel Vega-Myhre, Gokul Nadathur, Will Constable, Tianyu Liu, Tristan Rice, Driss Guessous, Josh Fromm, Luca Wehrstedt, Jiecao Yu
 **Crusoe**: Ethan Petersen, Martin Cala, Chip Smith

 Working with [Crusoe.AI](http://Crusoe.AI) we were provided access to one of their new 2K H200 clusters in Iceland, which enabled us to showcase training accelerations of 34 - 43% at scale by leveraging TorchTitan’s HSDP2 and TorchAO’s new float8 rowwise, with comparable convergence and stability vs BF16.